|Nutritional Guidelines (per serving)|

-Combine the chocolate chips and the shortening in a large microwave-safe bowl and microwave just until melted, stirring every minute.
+Combine the chocolate chips and the shortening in a large microwave-safe bowl.

-If you are using sprinkles or small candies, sprinkle them on when the chocolate is still wet.
-Repeat with remaining chocolate and marshmallows.
+If you are using sprinkles or small candies, sprinkle them on while the chocolate is still wet.
+Repeat with the remaining marshmallows.

 Place the marshmallows in the refrigerator for about 30 minutes to let the chocolate set up.

 If desired, melt the white chocolate and drizzle it over the marshmallows for a decorative look.

 Briefly return the candy to the refrigerator to set the white chocolate before serving.

 - Use bittersweet chocolate chips for a more intense chocolate experience, or use milk chocolate for a sweeter version.